 on Feb.
 22, 2014 at Cambridge H.S.,Alpharetta.Likai will performSarasate'sCarmen Fantasy, and Ford will perform Copland's Clarinet Concerto. http://www.georgiaphilharmonic.org/youngartists.html

-Students from the Schwob School of Music at Columbus State University won several categories in the state-level Young Artist and Senior Competitions of the Music Teachers National Association.
+Students from the Schwob School of Music at Columbus State University competed in several categories in the state-level and southern regional Young Artist and Senior Competitions of the Music Teachers National Association.
 The competition requires students to play a full recital program.
-State winners will advance to the Southern Regional competition in January.

 Brady Richards, CSU Class of 2011, was appointed an associate member of the Chicago Civic Orchestra for 2013-14.
 The Civic Orchestra is the training orchestra for the Chicago Symphony.
 Across town, his former classmate Manuel Ramos is a graduate clarinet student at Northwestern University.
 Manuel will return to Georgia for a March 11 solo performance with the LaGrange Symphony as a winner of their concerto competition.